This article helps you:

 You can apply a group-by filter in the Segmentation Module, for up to two properties.
 The group-by filter will apply only to the first event, similar to the other filters in the Segmentation Module.

-If you are looking at the Unique Users metric and users can complete the steps of your funnel multiple times, the group-by filter will take the first occurrence of the event and bucket the user for the value on that event.
+If you are looking at the Unique Users metric and users can complete the steps of your funnel multiple times, the group-by filter takes the first occurrence of the event and buckets the user for the value on that event.

 If "holding property constant" is applied at the same time, Amplitude counts each property value / user pair as a separate user, so the user is included once for each property value they have.